 To oversee, provide advice and direction to conference and major events organising committees regarding alignment of themes, timing and locations.

-To assist conference and event organising committees in engaging with sister research management and other societies and with other international organisations as required.
+To provide as required, guidance and oversight for engagement, including Program Committees in sister research management societies, other complementary societies and other international organisations as required.

-To provide advice and governance support to conference and major events organising committees in seeking sponsorship.
+To provide advice and governance support to conference and major events organising committees in seeking and managing sponsorship support for conferences and events.

 To provide advice as requested by conference and major event organising committees regarding programming, speakers, and, in association with the Education and Professional Development Committee, professional development associated with a conference or major event.

-To operate such bank accounts associated with major events as the Board deems appropriate and permits.
+.
+Comply with the ARMS Conference & Major Events Committee Guidelines.

+Identify and escalate any concerns to The Board.

 ESTABLISHMENT AND COMPOSTION OF COMMITTEE

-The Conferences and Major Events Committee is a Committee of ARMS (Bylaw 4).
+The Conferences and Major Events Committee will consist of:

-The Conferences and Major Events Committee will consist of a Convenor selected by the Committee and appointed by the Board and any additional persons appointed by the Board as may be deemed desirable, but including:
+A Convenor selected by the Committee and appointed by The Board and any additional persons appointed by The Board as may be deemed desirable,

 Conference and Events Coordinator (ex officio)

-A Member of Board
+A Member of Board (Board Liaison)

 The Convenor of the Society’s next two annual Conferences (or annual Conference and INORMS Congress, as appropriate)

 The Convenor(s) of other major event(s) planned to be held by the Society in the next two years.